Assistant Professor, Department of Biomedical Engineering

-Christine Tardif’s lab develops novel MRI techniques to generate high-resolution quantitative MR images of the brain in-vivo, and relates them to microstructural features of the tissue.
-Methodological developments include novel image acquisition and reconstruction techniques, multi-modal biophysical modelling, and high-resolution cortical modelling.
-The lab has a translational approach, working on both small animal (7 Tesla) and human (3 and 7 Tesla) MRI systems at the McConnell Brain Imaging Centre.
+Dr. Tardif’s lab develops novel MRI techniques to generate high-resolution quantitative MR images of the brain in-vivo, and relates them to microstructural features of the tissue.
+Methodological developments include novel image acquisition techniques, multi-modal biophysical modelling, and high-resolution cortical modelling.
+The lab has a translational approach, working on both small animal (7 Tesla) and human (3 and 7 Tesla) MRI systems at the McConnell Brain Imaging Centre of the Montreal Neurological Institute.

-Tardif’s research has focused on MRI-based investigations of myelin, a lipid-rich cellular membrane that forms an insulating sheath around axons to achieve and maintain the rapid conduction and synchronous timing of neural networks.
+Dr. Tardif’s research has focused on MRI-based investigations of myelin, a lipid-rich cellular membrane that forms an insulating sheath around axons to achieve and maintain the rapid conduction and synchronous timing of neural networks.
 Myelination is a lifelong dynamic process of forming and modulating myelin sheaths.
 It underlies key mechanisms of brain plasticity and higher order cognitive functions.
-In addition to demyelinating diseases such as multiple sclerosis, there is accumulating evidence that dysmyelination contributes to neurodevelopmental and mental health disorders as well.
-Tardif’s lab investigates myelination (in both white and grey matter) using multiple MRI techniques such as relaxometry, magnetization transfer and diffusion-weighted imaging.
+In addition to demyelinating diseases such as multiple sclerosis, there is accumulating evidence that dysmyelination contributes to psychiatric disorders as well.
+Dr. Tardif’s lab investigates myelination (in both white and grey matter) using multiple MRI techniques such as relaxometry, magnetization transfer and diffusion-weighted imaging.